Bluetooth and WiFi Bugs Can Leak Sensitive Data From Billions of Devices

 What the Risks Are

 Even though the vendors were notified of the bugs, it was not possible to patch all of them since the products are hardware bonded.
-Billions of devices are at risk due to this vulnerability and you shouldn’t wait for confirmation if you're among the unfortunate consumers.
+This presents a serious cybersecurity threat, as billions of devices remain vulnerable to exploitation.
+With such risks looming, proactive measures are critical.
+Whether you're a business or individual, managed IT services can help identify and mitigate potential threats before they cause harm.
+Don’t wait for confirmation if you're among the unfortunate consumers—act now to secure your systems and protect your data.

 What You Can Do